Smell and Taste Disorders: Diagnosis

 -

-Aetna considers the following services as a means of diagnosing an unexplained olfactory dysfunction and gustatory dysfunction experimental and investigational because the peer-reviewed medical literature does not support the use of these studies for this indication:
+Aetna considers the following services as a means of diagnosing an unexplained olfactory dysfunction and gustatory dysfunction experimental, investigational, or unproven because the peer-reviewed medical literature does not support the use of these studies for this indication:

 - Cerebrospinal fluid SARS-CoV-2 antibody testing